Skip to main content

 You will need to upload a mobile app to run tests with Maestro.
 The format of this file depends on which device type you'd like to test:

-You can upload your .zip file, see here how to prepare this zip file.
+You can upload your .ipa or .zip file (for simulators, see here how to prepare this zip file).

 Upload the .apk file, which TestingBot will automatically install on the Android device.